 The Honda Africa Twin has a 5 gallon tank and petrol costs between US$2.10 – 3.50 a gallon in the US depending how remote the fuel station is.
 Usually it was about US$2.70 for 91 Octane fuel.

 I had worked out that while riding on the trails and tracks in mostly 2nd and 3rd gear I was getting about 57 miles to the gallon which is pretty good.
 This went down to 46 miles per gallon when I was hoofing it above 80 mph.
 Not bad.

 It meant I had a safe range of about 230 miles on a tank.
 John’s Super Tenere had a 6 gallon tank and was making less mpg than me and so effectively we had the same range.

 After Green Point we continued on the BDR towards Moab where we planned to stay that evening.
 Again we got lost a few times on gravely sand type trails but they were manageable.
 John then turned onto more rocky and steep trails that wound up through the hills.
 At this point I was having doubts we were actually on the correct trail.
-There were steep sandy inclines, large rocks and lots of twists.
+There were steep sandy inclines, deep ruts, large rocks and lots of twists.

 For the first time on the trip the limitations of my tyres became apparent, accentuating the weight of my bike.
 My front was all over the place and I was constantly rescuing the bike from slides.
 My brain was filled with DON’T DROP THE BIKE and I think this was affecting my confidence.
 I kept thinking what’s the point of this risky technical riding when we can see the same things and yet take a more manageable gravel track.